Kick start your international career in Exercise and Sports Science at Bond University

 Bond University is a member of the Australian Sport Commission’s Elite Athlete Friendly University Agreement (EAFUA).
 Through this agreement, Bond is dedicated to supporting elite athletes in the balanced pursuit of their academic and sporting goals by introducing more flexible academic regulations and requirements for elite student-athletes.

-- Minimum of 140 hours internship experience in a variety of sport, exercise, fitness & healthcare environments, including a Capstone subject (final semester) where students bring their skills and knowledge into a workplace-based research project
+- Minimum of 140 hours internship experience including a Capstone subject (final semester) where students bring their skills and knowledge into a workplace-based research project

 About the program